 The Ministry of Justice (MoJ) is the government department that administers and controls the justice system, including (indirectly) the courts and legal aid.
 In addition, MoJ is “the lead department across Whitehall for human rights issues – if something crops up anywhere then we get involved.”
 One trainee told us: “I'm not so much involved in giving advice on day-to-day issues, but instead work on bigger, high-profile matters, which means some really interesting and difficult points of law come across my desk.”
 A lot of work relates to the Freedom of Information Act and data sharing.
 As well as public law issues, there are private law matters to advise on too, like personal injury claims made by prisoners or prison employees against the government.
 Take note that MoJ has recently attracted criticism from some in the legal profession for its handling of legal aid cuts, while Conservative plans to abolish the Human Rights Act landed the department in further hot water with lawyers and campaigners alike.

-Like their colleagues embedded in other departments, trainees at the Treasury find themselves working on large ongoing projects like the Help to Buy scheme and the Pensions Act.
+Like their colleagues embedded in other departments, trainees at the Treasury found themselves working on large ongoing projects like the Help to Buy scheme and the Pensions Act.
 Trainees are involved in the drafting of new legislation – commencement orders, statutory implements – and “preparing ministers' answers to parliamentary questions.”
-If they've got a few minutes to spare, trainees could also seek out the Treasury's new mouser cat Gladstone, for a quick one to one, as we hear he's very partial to a cuddle.
+If they've got a few minutes to spare, trainees could also seek out the Treasury's mouser cat Gladstone, for a quick one to one, as we hear he's very partial to a cuddle.